-Few companies are capable of drawing intrigue around a carabiner, but JBL has built quite a fanbase for its Clip series of Bluetooth speakers.
+Few companies can draw intrigue around a carabiner, but JBL has built quite a fanbase for its Clip series of Bluetooth speakers.
 The JBL Clip 4 seeks to rectify the Clip 3’s shortcomings with a more robust integrated carabiner, improved durability rating, and louder output.
-However, while JBL added some neat features to the Clip 4, it also took away the headphone jack, leaving users with no way to enjoy lossless playback.
+However, while JBL added some neat features to the Clip 4, it also removed the headphone jack, leaving users without a way to enjoy lossless playback.

-Do the new features and design actually make this better or should you stick with the old dog?
+Do the new features and design actually make this better, or should you stick with the old dog?
 I have spent over a year using my personal JBL Clip 4 to help inform you whether or not this is the speaker for you.

 What’s it like to use the JBL Clip 4?

 JBL wants you to bring this playful Bluetooth speaker anywhere, or at least have the option to do so.
 The IP67 build protects it from dust and water, while the integrated carabiner makes attaching it to the outside of your bag a cinch.
 A familiar fabric wrap covers the front and rear sections of the speaker, so you can easily grip it under any condition.
-Much like the JBL Xtreme 3, rubberized ribs line the backside, which prevent it from sliding about when you lay it flat on a table.
-The company’s logo occupies the bulk of the front panel and its only purpose is to inform passersby that you purchased a JBL speaker.
+Much like the JBL Xtreme 3, rubberized ribs line the backside and prevent it from sliding about when you lay it flat on a table.
+The company’s logo occupies the bulk of the front panel, and its only purpose is to inform passersby that you purchased a JBL speaker.

 Five buttons live on the speaker, three on the front and two on the left side.
 The button trio controls playback and volume (though you can’t go back a track), while the side buttons are for pairing and powering the speaker on/off.
 While JBL’s aesthetic may not appeal to all, its button layout and definition are great: it’s easy to find and differentiate between controls without looking at the speaker.

 The JBL Clip 4 uses Bluetooth 5.1 and has a 10-meter range, which is typical for any Bluetooth speaker.
-According to JBL support, the range can extend to 15 meters if you’re in an open environment.
-While Bluetooth 5.1 reads like a great feature, its main benefit is power efficiency, hence the extended playtime of the Clip 4 compared to the Clip 3.
+According to JBL support, the range can extend to 15 meters in an open environment.
+While Bluetooth 5.1 reads like a great feature, its primary benefit is power efficiency, hence the extended playtime of the Clip 4 compared to the Clip 3.

-In typical JBL fashion, the Clip 4 supports just the SBC Bluetooth codec and this time around it lacks a 3.5mm headphone jack.
-Some may frown at these specs, but isn’t a crushing blow.
+In typical JBL fashion, the Clip 4 supports just the SBC Bluetooth codec, and this time around, it lacks a 3.5mm headphone jack.
+Some may frown at these specs, but it isn’t a crushing blow.
 The Clip 4 is an adventure speaker, not an audiophile’s companion.
-There is a significant audio-visual lag though, so expect spoiled punchlines and a delay when streaming your favorite comedy special.
+There is a significant audio-visual lag, so expect spoiled punchlines and a delay when streaming your favorite comedy special.

-You can’t connect the Clip 4 to more than one device at a time, unlike other Bluetooth speakers.
+Unlike other Bluetooth speakers, you can’t connect the Clip 4 to more than one device at a time.
 When it comes time to switch source devices, you have to press the Bluetooth button on the side and dive into the designated device’s Bluetooth menu to make a new connection.